Meet Our Superintendent

-Our dedicated Child Nutrition staff offered free breakfasts and lunches throughout the school closure.
-These tremendous individuals served over 230,000 meals during the school closure to students and families in our district!
-The success of our emergency meals sites would not have been possible without the support of our school and community volunteers as well.
+In addition to serving meals to face-to-face students, our dedicated Child Nutrition staff offered free breakfasts and lunches to our virtual students during the school year.
+These hardworking individuals have served over 1.5 million meals since March 2020 to students and families in our district!
+The success of our emergency meal sites would not have been possible without the support of our school and community volunteers as well.
 Local churches, civic, and nonprofit organizations delivered free meals to families in our district who did not have transportation.
-Local restaurants such as Chick-Fil-A, Dairy Queen, and Papa Johns donated food to all of our sites during the closure.

-While we are extremely proud of our accomplishments this year, we realize that the global pandemic crisis will continue to bring a variety of unknowns and a high level of stress and anxiety for so many people.
-However, we truly believe this situation will make Greenwood stronger as a school district and community.
-We approach the year ahead with a renewed sense of purpose as we work with our community to produce college and career ready graduates for a 21st century workforce!
+While we are extremely proud of our accomplishments this year, we approach the year ahead with a renewed sense of dedication and resolve.
+We truly believe the global pandemic crisis has made Greenwood stronger as a school district and community.
+We look forward to continuing to work with our community to produce college and career ready graduates for a 21st century workforce!

 Greenwood School District 50